cmda-bt/be-course-20-21/topics.md

 **Think about a back-end related topic you'll want to work on during the team project.** Maybe there is something special you wanted to implement in your individual feature.
 Or you read an article while you were working on your feature and found something interesting but didn't have the time to implement yet.

+> 🚨 Pick a topic that isn't already implemented.
+So pick something you haven't worked on already and also refrain from picking topics that are already part of other courses (e.g. deployment from project-tech).
+Also make sure each team member has a different topic, divide and conquer!

 ## Inspiration

 If you're not sure what to work on.
 Here are topics _we as teachers came up with._ We prefer if you come up with your own topic and learn something you always wanted to learn related to back-end.
 If you're not sure or don't know where to start, feel free to look at this list for inspiration.